svennnx3/pollubmy/README.md

 •	Spring Data JPA.
 	All data connected  with users are stored in one of the most popular database MySQL.
 Spring Boot framework provides built-in Tomcat server which is helpful during run and test application.

+I was responsible for front-end side of this application using Angular 6.